tdilauro/Simplified-wiki/Product-Story-Intake.md

 * The App download location can be shared by a user (email, Social Network)
 ***

+### [Use the App on Smart Phone]
+#####Confirmation Criteria
+* The App can be installed on an iPhone
+* The App can be installed on an Android
+* The App can be installed on Windows Phone"
+***

 ### [Create and account using my email credentials/Don't have enter information again]
-_SUMMARY DESCRIPTION_:
+_SUMMARY DESCRIPTION_:This allows users to sign up for the app using their etablish credentials for email or social network like Facebook, Google or Yahoo.
+This also allows app to capture data needed for library card registration.
+#####Confirmation Criteria
-The App can use Oauth2.0 or OpenID for GMAIL
+* The App can use Oauth2.0 or OpenID for GMAIL
-2. The App can use SOAP for MSN"
+* The App can use SOAP for MSN (?)
+***

+### [Create an account using my device credentials/Don't have enter information again]
+_SUMMARY DESCRIPTION_: This allows the user to establish their credentials using the already established credentials on the platform the are using.
+#####Confirmation Criteria
+* The App can us my iCoud ID (iOS)
+* The App can use my SIM ID and or Android Device ID (if applicatble)
 ***

 ### Homescreen has scrollable Lanes of available material [James]
 _SUMMARY DESCRIPTION_: Home View of app is "store" with covers of books available to borrow (or download) now, scrollable from side-to-side sorted by categories.